10 Top-Rated Attractions & Things to Do on Sanibel Island

 - Newly renovated, the West Wind Inn has rooms with kitchens or kitchenettes and balconies.
 All rooms have ocean views and are set around a courtyard pool and sundeck.
 Keep an eye out for the resident rabbits hopping around.
 Two beach-side restaurants offer al fresco dining.

 - Fans of mid-century modern will appreciate the Seaside Inn.
 Restored 1960s-style cottages are set around a pool, and the beach is just steps away.
 Some rooms have full kitchens, others have small appliances, including fridges and microwaves.
 A daily breakfast is included in the room rate.

 - A romantic option is the quaint and cozy Song of the Sea Inn.
 Here, you'll find 30 rooms with screened balconies, and kitchens overlooking an outdoor pool and hot tub area.
 Breakfast is served on the outdoor patio and is included with the room rate.

 - The Shalimar Cottages and Motel is perfect for a group with different accommodation needs.
 Accommodation options include motel units, one-bedroom cottages, and two-bedroom apartments.
 It's located right on the beach and has a lovely pool fringed by towering palm trees.

 More Related Articles on PlanetWare.com

 Around Sanibel Island: If you are in the area, be sure to check out the sites and beaches of nearby Fort Myers and Fort Myers Beach.
-Less than an hour south, it's also worth while taking time to explore Naples.
+Less than an hour south, it's also worth while taking time to explore Naples and this city's glorious beaches.
 And, if you decide you want to spend a couple of nights here, dining along 5th Avenue or strolling the glorious beaches, have a look at our article on the Top Resorts in Naples.